 How can I get involved?

-If you are a patient, clinician or NHS manager and want to know more about our research and how to get involved, please contact us at CEBHS@nottingham.ac.uk.
+If you are a patient, clinician or NHS manager and want to know more about our research and how to get involved please see our "For patients" section, or contact us at CEBHS@nottingham.ac.uk.

 Bringing you the best evidence in hand surgery